darthjee/azeroth/README.md

 used to define how an object is exposed as json on controller responses defining which and how fields will be exposed

+Exposing options:

+- as: custom key to expose the value as
+- if: method/block to be called checking if an attribute should or should not be exposed
+- decorator: flag to use or not a decorator or decorator class to be used
+- reader: Flag indicating if a reader to access the attribute should be created. usefull if you want method_missing to take over
+- override: Flag indicating if an existing method should be overriden.
+This is useful when a method acessor was included from another module

 ```ruby
   # pokemon/decorator.rb